0x20/docs/docs/infra/cnc.md

 ### Energizing the machine
 - Plug in the machine
 - Make sure both estops are not activated.
-- Press the green energize button on the electronics box should be lit up at this point.
+- Press the green energize button on the electronics box.
 Press it.
+The button should now light up green.